 Cost at Houston Oral Surgery & Dental Implant Center

 Our practice works hard to give patients affordable and effective surgical treatments.
 Our pricing is competitive for this region without sacrificing the quality of the materials we use.
 If you want to find out more about how much your procedure might cost, contact our office in the Houston Medical Center at (713) 790-6477 to schedule an appointment.
 Our staff will gladly give you an estimate for your dental implant procedure after you receive a full consultation from one of our skilled oral surgeons.
-Dr. Cohen is a skilled oral and maxillofacial surgeon who has years of experience helping patients find the right tooth replacement solution for them.
+Dr. Johnson is a skilled oral and maxillofacial surgeon who has years of experience helping patients find the right tooth replacement solution for them.